mka281/linux-server-configuration/README.md

 - Install necessary dependencies for the project `pip install httplib2 request oauth2client sqlalchemy psycopg2`

 14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
-Make sure that your .git directory is not publicly accessible via a browser!
 - Configure and enable a new virtual host:
 - Create a config file: `sudo nano /etc/apache2/sites-available/catalog.conf`
 - Paste this into the file and save